Associate Professor, Medicine: Hematology and Oncology

 1300 Jefferson Park Avenue

-Dr. Singh research interests are focused on 1) developing innovative therapeutic approaches to suppress autoimmune diseases by chemokine and alternative medicine; 2) developing novel strategies to attenuate obesity and regulatory T cells (Tregs) expansion
+Dr. Thakur's research activities are focused on 1) developing new and innovative therapeutic approaches to enhance clinical and anti-tumor immune responses; 2) developing novel strategies to attenuate the immune suppressive cellular and humoral factors.